I. The Big Picture

 21. The Incremental Adoption Strategy

 The blog outlines a roadmap: Android 17 will “broaden these capabilities to reach even more users, developers, and device manufacturers.”
-The dual-path architecture enables an incremental adoption strategy:
+The dual-path architecture makes incremental adoption possible:

 timeline